Iskra Lawrence Stuns In White Bikini While In Miami

-Beauty positive superstar Iskra Lawrence is in Miami again, and she wasted no time updating her 4.4 million followers with a sultry bikini shot while on the beach.
+Beauty-positive superstar Iskra Lawrence is in Miami again, and she wasted no time impressing her 4.4 million followers with a sultry bikini shot taken while on the beach.

-Iskra has found fame modeling for Aerie, the intimates brand of American Eagle, for which is is also a brand ambassador.
-In addition, the blonde beauty has modeled for lingerie brand Adore Me and L’Oreal.
+Iskra has found fame modeling for Aerie — the intimates brand of American Eagle — for which she is also a brand ambassador.
+In addition, the blond beauty has modeled for lingerie brand Adore Me and cosmetics titans L’Oreal.

 However, Iskra is also well known for speaking out on changing body images in the industry.
-She is an ambassador for the National Eating Disorders Association, and has guest-authored a number of articles in publications such as Cosmopolitan and In Style on self-acceptance and diversity.
-Her work made enough waves that she was honored by the Prince’s Trust and named one of Forbes’s 30 under 30.
+She is an ambassador for the National Eating Disorders Association, and has guest-authored a number of articles in publications such as Cosmopolitan and In Style.
+Her articles frequently hinge on the subjects of self-acceptance and diversity.
+Her work made enough waves that she was honored by the Prince’s Trust, and was recently named one of Forbes‘ 30 under 30.

-In Iskra’s latest update, she sports a white bikini from the Aerie swim line.
-The British beauty wears her hair loosely and accessorized with a simple necklace.
-To give the post a more artistic feel, Iskra made the photo black and white and then spliced together three pictures of herself wearing the bikini.
+In Iskra’s latest update, she sported a white bikini from the Aerie swim line.
+The British beauty wore her hair loosely, and accessorized with a simple necklace.
+To give the post a more artistic feel, Iskra opted for a monochromatic color finish, and spliced together three pictures of herself, wearing the bikini in various poses.
 She cheekily captioned the photo “Charlie’s Angels.”

 The picture won high praise, earning 150,000 likes and 772 comments from her fans.

-In this photo, the Aerie model dons a chic black floor length romper with a plunging neckline.
-Her hair is styled in loose waves and sports a deep side part.
+In this photo, the Aerie model dons a chic black floor-length romper with a plunging neckline.
+Her hair is styled in loose waves, and sports a deep side part.

 View this post on Instagram